 9. Once connected to a P2P-friendly server with Avast VPN, you can launch your torrenting client and start sharing files.

-Does Avast VPN Allow Torrenting?
+How Does Avast VPN Compare To Top VPNs for Torrenting?

 In all honesty, Avast VPN borders on the high side when it comes to the subscription plan prices.
 Considering that the trial period only lasts for 7 days, you’ll need to decide on whether to stick with Avast SecureLine for Torrenting or opt for one of our recommended VPNs for torrenting.